 dinner // green veggie curry with a potato + butter taken to eat at my nursing job

-But there is freedom from it all – because our bodies were designed to burn through energy, and that includes carbs and fats and foods full of nutrients that sustain us like spinach and chia seeds and foods that also bring us pleasure like chocolate and wine and cupcakes.
+But there is freedom from it all – because our bodies were designed to utilize energy, and that includes carbs and fats and foods full of nutrients that nourish us like spinach and chia seeds and foods that also bring us pleasure and satisfaction in addition to nourishment like chocolate and wine and cupcakes.

-We should be getting hunger cues, we should be menstruating naturally, we shouldn’t have constant carb and sugar cravings, and our weight shouldn’t be a ongoing battle to maintain.
+We should be getting hunger cues, we should be menstruating naturally, we shouldn’t have constant carb and sugar cravings, and our weight shouldn’t be a ongoing battle.

 There’s freedom in eating enough, in eating carbs, and in eating fats.
 Less is not more.
-And there is freedom in exercising in a way that is good for you.
+And there is freedom in moving in a way that is feels good to you.
 More is not more.

 night snacks // banana + nutzo plus a handful of dried figs when I got home before I crashed into bed

 You don’t have to exercise everyday, eat healthy all the time, and deprive yourself of delicious food and spontaneity to be healthy.
 Let’s throw up the white flag and walk away from the fight.